Stable Angina Treatment: Key Practices for Effective Management

 • Episodes typically lasting a few minutes, often relieved by rest or nitroglycerin.

-Understanding what triggers these episodes - like physical activity, stress, or extreme temperatures - can empower you to manage your condition better.
+Understanding what - like physical activity, stress, or extreme temperatures - can empower you to manage your condition better.
 By making lifestyle changes, such as engaging in regular physical activity and quitting smoking, you can significantly lower your risk of cardiovascular events.
 This proactive approach to heart health is vital.

 The center represents stable angina, with branches showing symptoms, triggers, and management strategies.
 Each branch helps you understand how these elements connect and what actions you can take.